 Cons: Clay is a somewhat fragile material that may chip or crack.
 Brick driveways require frequent maintenance.

-Cons: Travertine pavers are heavy and more costly to install.
+Cons: Travertine is heavy and more costly to install.
 Vinegar and other acidic liquids will leave a stain.

 4. Other Natural Stone Pavers

-Natural stone pavers, combined with gravel, can serve two critical functions in your yard.
+Natural stone, combined with gravel, can serve two critical functions in your yard.
 First, the stone provides a natural-looking surface.
 Second, the gravel helps with water conservation.
 Gravel retains moisture, allowing your plants to absorb more water, which is helpful when Austin is subject to water restrictions.

 Cobblestone pavers are usually made of granite and offer long-lasting durability with an attractive aesthetic.
 Choose from a wide variety of colors and styles and enjoy for decades when installed correctly.
-As a low-maintenance, gorgeous, and lasting option, cobblestone pavers are expensive and time-consuming to install.
+As a low-maintenance, gorgeous, and lasting option, cobblestone is expensive and time-consuming to install.

 Sandstone pavers (such as the popular Bluestone) create elegant driveways, patios, and walkways that add character to any outdoor space.
 We can install them as massive slabs, cut into tiles, or crushed into gravel.
 Each individual piece of sandstone has a unique pattern, offering a wealth of design possibilities.

 By the way, Sandstone is recyclable and biodegradable.
 But it is porous, has a high absorption rate, and could experience water damage in extreme cases.
 It’s also a soft stone and more prone to scratches and dents.
 However, with proper maintenance, these issues are rare.

 Landscaping D-I-WHY?
 Let YardDoc Help.

 Choosing the right pavers for your landscaping project can be overwhelming.
 It’s a choice you must live with for years, so you’ll want to get it right the first time.
 Our landscape manager and his team have decades of experience.